18 Best Flowering Shrubs: Garden Shrubs for Your Landscape

 If you want to attract bees to your yard, this is the plant for you.
 When mine is in bloom the honey bees and bumble bees are all over it.

 They bloom most of the summer and only get about 2-3' tall and wide.
-It's a really nice shrub for any size garden.
+It's an awesome shrub for any size garden.

 Rose of Sharon Bush (Hibiscus syriacus)

-to late fall, this low maintenance bush will compliment any garden.
+Striking large flowers from summer to fall, Rose of Sharon is a low maintenance bush.
 They can grow to about 8 to 10 feet tall and about 6 to 10 feet wide if planted in full sun.

 Salt and Juglan (Walnut trees) tolerant.